ocaml-multicore/domain-local-await/README.md

 end
 ```

+The toy scheduler and the async IO implementation do not depend on each other
+and, more generally, know nothing about each other.
+They simply _interoperate_
+through the use of domain-local-await!

 Finally here is an example program that runs a client and a server fiber that
 communicate through sockets: